Check-In/Check-Out

 2. Filling the Visitor Declaration Form

 To proceed with filling in the visitor declaration form, at least one visitor must be selected using the checkbox next to their name.
 This selection is necessary for initiating the check-in process.
 Only visitors who have been checked in can add item descriptions to the declaration form.
 Until a visitor is selected and checked in, the system will not allow you to proceed further.
 Once a visitor is selected and checked in, fields become available to input item details such as item name, quantity, and serial number.
 Each item must be assigned to a visitor using the dropdown menu.
-You can also indicate whether the item is intended to be dropped off at the premises.
+The user can also indicate whether the item is intended to be dropped off at the premises.
 Additionally, a photo of the visitor can be uploaded, which will appear on the printed gate pass, aiding in identification and enhancing security during the visit.

 After check-in, the following screen will be displayed.
 To print the gate pass, select the checked-in visitor by ticking the checkbox next to their name, then click the "Print Pass" button.
-The same screen also provides a "Check-Out" button, allowing you to complete the visitor's exit process directly from this view.

 Partial Check-In / Check-Out